Rafaela-Wetzel/Sorting-Hat/README.md

 # Features Left to Implement

-- A continuation of the quiz could be that depending on the house result the user will get specific questions about that house that test their Harry Potter knowledge
+- A continuation of the quiz could be that the user would be able to take another quiz with questions specific to their winning house.
+This would be a quiz to test their Harry Potter knowledge instead of a 'personality quiz'.
-- Choosing A, B, C, D

 ### Accessibility